ZeitOnline/vivi/core/src/zeit/content/gallery/README.txt

 ...     </gallery>""")

-There are three major differences to the new xml:
+There are some major differences to the new xml:

 1. The image folder is not explicitly noted and needs to be decuced.
 2. The blocks containing the images do not have names.
 3. The <text> node is optional.
+4. Text can be directly in the <text> node.

 The image folder is /2006, decuced from /cms/work/2006/DSC00109_2.jpg: